AveroLLC/check-api/README.md

-# Junior frontend coding exercise
+# Junior Frontend Coding Exercise
 The following is intended as a coding exercise for junior frontend developers like recent college grads and bootcamp students.
 These requirements should be provided along with a fully implemented & documented API.

 ## Avero Point of Sale System.